YechengChu/ACDemo/guide.md

 ## Have fun
 And that's it!
 That is basic all the functionality of this app, thanks for reading!

-Wish you like this app and have fun exploring it!
+Wish you like this app and have fun exploring it! :smile:

 [Back to Top](#top)